Updated date: 12th January 2023

 In some Canada colleges and Universities, a test can be avoided and some alternatives are possible.
 Make sure you go through the language proficiency requirements to apply for University in Canada carefully on the website.
 You can find more information on that here: Apply to Study in Canada without English Language Tests.

-Important note: If you want to apply for Canada Student Visa through SDS Visa process, it is mandatory to have the IELTS scores of 6.5 overall, and there is no alternative.
+Important note: If you want to apply for Canada Student Visa through SDS Visa process, it is mandatory to have the IELTS score of 6.5 overall, and there is no alternative.
 Even if you apply to a Canadian university without IELTS, the SDS process will require the IELTS scores.
 The particular requirements for the SDS Program can be found here: SDS Visa Guide to Study in Canada.

 Step 5: Deadlines and Fees

-The most important thing to keep in mind is to keep is the application period.
-Canada Colleges and Universities generally provide a window of application, and it changes with institutions and intakes.
+The most important thing to keep in mind is to keep the application period.
+Canada Colleges and Universities generally provide a window of the application, and it changes with institutions and intakes.

 However, that is the window when the application should be submitted.
-You should start preparing your application and documentations before eight to ten months to the intake month.
+You should start preparing your application and documentation eight to ten months before the intake month.
 Here are the deadlines for Intakes in Canada:

-Canada colleges and Universities do not have a unanimous fee structure or the timeline.
+Canada colleges and universities do not have a unanimous fee structure or timeline.
 Some of them have application fees, and they are mostly non-refundable.
 There are universities in Canada without application fee for International Students and provide a free applications to universities in Canada.
-Once you receive a letter of acceptance, you are asked to pay a confirmation fees if you decide to go ahead with that particular college or University.
+Once you receive a letter of acceptance, you are asked to pay a confirmation fee if you decide to go ahead with that particular college or University.
 For more information click here: Cost of studying in Canada

 Step 6: Apply for Study Permit Canada: